Delinquent Tax Return Help: What to Do If You Have Unfiled Tax Returns

 - Claiming a refund — If you are due a refund, you have up to three years from the due date to file your return and claim your refund.

 - Protecting retirement benefits — If you’re self-employed, the Social Security Administration doesn’t know how much you earn unless you file a return.
-Not filing can reduce your Social Security and Medicare credits and potentially reduce your benefits during retirement.
+If you’re self-employed, not filing can reduce your benefits during retirement.

 - Obtaining loans — Most lenders will want to see a copy of your tax returns if you apply for a business or personal loan.
 If you have unfiled returns, you may struggle to obtain loans.